The North Elmham and Fairford Women: Two Black Women in Tenth-Century England

 Ælfgif-who?
 Newsletter number 4

-Thank you for subscribing to Ælfgif-who?, a newsletter that provides short biographies of early medieval English women.
+Ælfgif-who? provides short biographies of early medieval English women every two weeks.
 Click on the podcast player if you’d like to hear this newsletter read aloud in my appealing Yorkshire accent.

 The North Elmham and Fairford Women: Two Black Women in Tenth-Century England: